LiorSinai/DenoisingDiffusion.jl/README.md

 The main export is the `GaussianDiffusion` struct and associated functions.
 Various models and building blocks are included.
 The models includes a flexible `ConditionalChain` based on `Flux.Chain`.
-It can handle two inputs where the first is given priority over the second.
+It can handle multiple inputs where the first input is given priority.
 Two versions of UNets (convolutional autoencoder) are available, `UNet` and `UNetFixed`.

  A `UNet` model made to the same specifications as `UNetFixed` is 100% equivalent.

 `UNet` is flexible and can have an arbitrary number of downsample/upsample pairs (more than five is not advisable).
 It is based on nested skip connections.
 `UNetFixed` is a linear implementation of the same model.
 `UNetFixed` has three downsample/upsample pairs and three middle layers with a total of 16 layers.
 For the default configuration `UNetFixed(1, 8, 100)` will have approximately 150,000 parameters.
 About 50% of these parameters are in the middle layer - 24% in the attention layer alone.

 For both models, every doubling of the `model_channels` will approximately quadruple the number of parameters because the convolution layer size is proportional to the square of the dimension.